Divorce Refusals and Default Judgement…always respond to a divorce complaint!

 Complaints, Respondents, and Refusals discussed by Brick NJ Divorce Attorneys

 Under current NJ family law, the courts will permit a divorce complaint to proceed regardless of a spouse’s lack of participation.
 New Jersey law allows 35 days for the spouse receiving the divorce complaint (called the “respondent”) to respond.
 He/she must act to protect his/her interests after being served.
-If the respondent wants to object to anything that the spouse is asking for in the complaint, such as custody, parenting time, support, debt division or property distribution; an answer must be filed with the court during this window of time.
+If the respondent wants to object to anything that the spouse is asking for in the complaint, such as custody, co-parenting time, support, debt division or property distribution; an answer must be filed with the court during this window of time.
 A response serves as notice to the court that the respondent wants and intends to be actively involved in deciding the issues.

 Default Judgement of Monmouth County Divorce

 Refusing to participate in the process is not the appropriate way for either spouse to demonstrate his/her objection to the divorce or attempt to prevent the divorce.
 Failure to respond can be a fast lane to very unfavorable consequences for the respondent.
 Essentially, when one spouse resists or refuses to accept legal papers and/or does not respond to them, the legal process proceeds by means of a default judgment.
 The bottom line: In Monmouth and Ocean County, and across New Jersey, if one spouse decides to divorce and files, it will be granted.

 A ‘no response’ Eliminates Options in a Sea Girt Divorce